netscaler/ansible-collection-netscaleradc/docs/modules/netscaler_servicegroup_module.rst

 Synopsis
 --------

-* Manage service group configuration in Netscaler
+* Manage service group configuration in Netscaler.
-* This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance
+* This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance.

 Requirements (on host that executes module)